Top 10 PPC Terms Every Business Owner Should Know

 • Negative Keywords: Excluding certain keywords to prevent ads from showing on irrelevant searches, thereby saving ad spend.

-• Ad Extensions: Adding extra information to ads, such as site links, callouts, and business addresses, to provide more value to users.
+• Ad Extensions: Adding extra information to ads, such as site links, callouts, and business addresses through location extensions, to provide more value to users and enhance local visibility and credibility.

 • Landing Page: Ensuring that the landing page is relevant to the ad and provides a seamless user experience.